 Skip to main content

-A recent survey across 25 European countries indicates a predominantly positive view of fellow citizens' morality, with only one country reporting a majority belief in moral badness.
+Strategic angle: A recent survey reveals that most Europeans view their fellow citizens positively, with only one country reporting a majority belief in moral badness.

 The survey, which encompassed 25 countries, reveals that most Europeans perceive their fellow citizens as morally good.
 This finding reflects a significant consensus on moral character across the continent.